zmckinnon/wehongry/README.md

 - Performance - could have done more to optimize performance around distance
 - Empty states - could have done more to handle empty states
 - Dead ends - could have done more to handle dead ends
+- Open Now Filtering - wanted to move on to the front end instead of focusing on the backend

 **Trade-offs**